d-vid04/group_chat/README.md

 - If a message arrives while you are half-way through typing, the line is redrawn and your typed characters stay in the terminal's buffer — press enter and they still send, they are just no longer shown.

-See [fixes_and_improvements.md](fixes_and_improvements.md) for the development
-history: bugs that were fixed, why the code is shaped the way it is, and the trade-offs behind each decision.